 Work you can do without a permit

-If you are an owner of a building that needs work, you can do the following work on your own home only or use a non-licensed qualified contractor or contract a licensed plumber (Category 1).
+If you are an owner of a building that needs work, you can do the following work on your own home only, use a non-licensed qualified contractor or contract a licensed plumber (Category 1).

-- repair and or replace tapware, shower head or shower hose (like for like) except for vegetable spray mixer, shower spray on hose
+- repair and or replace tapware, shower heads or shower hoses (like for like) except for vegetable spray mixers and shower spray on hoses

 - replace domestic water filter cartridge (like for like)

 - replace potable water tanks (like for like) using the same pumps, connections and pipework